 While Shadow IT can create all sorts of problems, it is not the underlying problem.
 Shadow IT is a symptom that occurs when business users aren’t satisfied with the solutions and service offered by their IT department.
 If your company is fighting Shadow IT, don’t try to fight it head on.
 You must first identify the root of the problem.
 Why do users feel like they have to bypass IT in the first place?
 Only then can you hope to address the issue.

 Do you need help eliminating Shadow IT from your company?
 We’d love to help.
 Our web application development platform, m-Power, gives both IT and the users what they want: First, it gives users the tools they need to build their own self-service applications.
 Second, it lets the IT department control the data, rights, and user access.
 Departments can build the reports, BI apps, mobile apps, or any other custom app they need, and the IT department still controls the data.
 Everybody wins!
-To learn more about m-Power, check out one of the free m-Power Test Drive options.
+To try m-Power for yourself, sign up for a free trial.